Good to Know

 Core component styling using TailwindCSS utilities

-@apply px-4 py-2 rounded-md font-medium transition-colors
+@apply px-4 py-2 rounded-md font-medium

 Modifier Classes